-If you are interested in becoming a psychologist in Kentucky, you will need to meet all of the requirements set forth by the Board of Examiners of Psychology, the state organization that oversees psychology licensure.
+If you are interested in becoming a psychologist in Kentucky, you will need to meet all of the requirements set forth by the Board of Examiners of Psychology (the Board), the state organization that oversees psychology licensure.
 These requirements include earning a doctoral degree in psychology, completing a certain number of supervised work hours, passing three exams, and submitting an application to the Board.
-Because there are many steps to becoming a licensed psychologist in Kentucky, we’ve prepared a guide with step-by-step information for each part of this process.
-We’ve also included answers to commonly-asked questions about psychology licensure in Kentucky, such as:
+Because there are many steps to becoming a licensed psychologist in Kentucky, we’ve prepared this guide to walk you through each part of the process.

-1. Earn a bachelor’s degree and a master’s degree in psychology.
+1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology

-The first step to becoming a psychologist is to earn a bachelor’s degree in any subject; you are not required to study psychology at this stage.
-Depending on the school you attend and your major, you may earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.
-Both of these degrees are accepted by graduate programs in psychology.
+The first step to becoming a psychologist is to earn a bachelor’s degree in any subject; you are not required to study psychology at this stage, but if you do not, you may need to complete additional prerequisites before entering a graduate program.
 Bachelor’s degrees generally take four years of full-time study (about 120 credit hours) to complete.

 After you complete your bachelor’s degree, you may choose to complete an optional stand-alone master’s degree in psychology.
-This is not a required step, and you may earn a master’s degree while you are enrolled in your doctoral program (see Step 2 below).
+This is not a required step, and you may earn a master’s degree while you are enrolled in your doctoral program.
 However, a stand-alone master’s degree in psychology can be a helpful option if you did not study psychology for your bachelor’s degree or if you would like more experience to make sure psychology is the right path for you before applying to doctoral programs.
-Although requirements can vary between programs, master’s degrees typically take about two years (35-45 credit hours) to finish, and may be focused on general psychology or one of its specialty areas.
-If you complete one of these programs, you will earn either a Master of Arts (MA) or a Master of Science (MS) degree.
+Although requirements can vary between programs, master’s degrees in psychology typically take about two years (30-40 credit hours) to finish, and may be focused on general psychology or one of its specialty areas.

-Another reason to get your master’s in psychology in Kentucky is that you can become licensed as a psychological associate with a just a master’s degree, which allows you to practice under the supervision of a licensed psychologist.
-To be eligible for a psychological associate license, you must earn a master’s degree from a psychology program that is regionally accredited, includes 600 hours of supervised work experience, and includes coursework in specific core areas as well as the area(s) of specialty for which you are seeking certification: clinical, counseling, school, or industrial/organizational psychology.
+Another reason to get your master’s in psychology in Kentucky is that you can become licensed as a psychological associate with just a master’s degree, which allows you to practice under the supervision of a licensed psychologist.
+To be eligible for a psychological associate license, you must earn a master’s degree from a psychology program at a regionally-accredited institution that includes 600 hours of supervised work experience and coursework in specific core areas as well as the area(s) of specialty for which you are seeking certification: clinical, counseling, school, or industrial/organizational psychology.
 You can read more about the coursework requirements on the Application for Licensure as a Psychological Associate.

 When you have finished your bachelor’s degree (and, optionally, a master’s degree in psychology), the next step towards becoming a psychologist in Kentucky is to earn a doctoral degree in psychology.
-There are three degrees that will qualify you to be a psychologist in Kentucky: a Doctor of Philosophy (PhD) in psychology, a Doctor of Education (EdD) in psychology, or a Doctor of Psychology (PsyD) degree.
+There are three degrees that will qualify you to be a psychologist in Kentucky: a Doctor of Philosophy (PhD) in Psychology, a Doctor of Education (EdD) in Psychology, or a Doctor of Psychology (PsyD) degree.
 Completing a PhD, an EdD, or a PsyD usually takes four to seven years, depending on the requirements of the program you attend.
 For more information on the differences between PsyD and PhD degrees, please visit this page.

-For licensure in Kentucky, you must earn your doctoral degree from a regionally accredited psychology program that requires at least three semester hours of practicum work and fulfills certain coursework requirements in core areas and in the area(s) of specialty for which you are seeking certification, which includes clinical, counseling, school, or industrial/organizational psychology.
+In Kentucky, you must earn your doctoral degree from a regionally-accredited psychology program that requires at least three semester hours of practicum work and fulfills certain coursework requirements in core areas and in the area(s) of specialty for which you are seeking certification, which includes clinical, counseling, school, or industrial/organizational psychology.
 You can read more about coursework requirements on the application.
 The program must also include a predoctoral internship that is at least 1,800 hours long and includes at least 100 hours of supervisory sessions.
 This will be applied to the supervised experience required for full licensure.

 Please visit our Psychology Schools in Kentucky page for more information about programs you can consider applying to.

 Once your application has been approved by the Board, you will be issued a temporary license.
-This will allow you to finish earning your supervised hours (if needed) and take the exams required for licensure (see Step 3).
+This will allow you to finish earning your supervised hours (if needed) and take the exams required for licensure.

-2. Gain two years of supervised professional experience (SPE) in your area of training.
+4. Gain two years of supervised professional experience in your area of training.

-In Kentucky, you must complete at least two years (3,600 hours) of SPE to be granted a license to practice psychology, at least 50% of which must come from activities related to providing services (e.g., intervention, note-writing, case presentations).
-While you are earning these hours, you must receive supervision from a licensed psychologist with the Health Service Provider (HSP) designation.
+In Kentucky, you must complete at least two total years (3,600 hours) of supervised professional experience to be granted a license to practice psychology, at least 50% of which must come from activities related to providing services (e.g., intervention, note-writing, case presentations).
+While you are earning these hours, you must receive supervision from a licensed psychologist with the health service provider (HSP) designation.

-If you are planning to complete any SPE hours under your temporary license, you and your supervisor must first submit a Supervisory Plans and Goals form to the Board and wait for approval before you begin practicing.
+If you are planning to complete any supervised experience hours under your temporary license, you and your supervisor must first submit a Supervisory Plans and Goals form to the Board and wait for approval before you begin practicing.
 You will need to plan for at least one hour of supervision per week and your supervisor will also need to submit a Supervisory Report every six months.
-SPE hours accrued while you are still a graduate student do not require these forms.
+Supervised experience hours accrued while you are still a graduate student do not require these forms.

 When the Board issues your temporary license, they will also grant you permission to take the exams required for licensure.
 The first test you will need to take is the national Examination for Professional Practice in Psychology (EPPP).
-The EPPP is administered by the Association of State and Provincial Psychology Boards (ASPPB) and consists of 225 multiple-choice questions covering a number of domains of psychology and you must earn a scaled score of 500 or higher to pass.
-It costs a total of $687.50 to register for the EPPP.
+The EPPP is administered by the Association of State and Provincial Psychology Boards (ASPPB) and consists of 225 multiple-choice questions covering a number of domains of psychology.
+You must earn a scaled score of 500 or higher to pass.
+You can study using the EPPP practice exam supplied by the ASPPB.

 Kentucky Licensure by Reciprocity

 If you are licensed as a psychologist in another state, you may be able to receive a psychology license in Kentucky through reciprocity.
-To be eligible for licensure by reciprocity, you must have been practicing under your current license for at least five years and either be certified by the National Register of Health Service Psychologists or have a Certificate of Professional Qualification (CPQ) from the ASPPB, or have a certificate from the American Board of Professional Psychology (ABPP).
-If you meet these criteria, you can submit a completed Application For Licensure as a Psychologist by Reciprocity to the Board along with an application fee of $200.
+To be eligible for licensure by reciprocity, you must have been practicing under your current license for at least five years and either be certified by the National Register of Health Service Psychologists, have a Certificate of Professional Qualification (CPQ) from the ASPPB, or have a certificate from the American Board of Professional Psychology (ABPP).
+If you meet these criteria, you can submit a completed Application for Licensure as a Psychologist by Reciprocity to the Board along with an application fee of $200.
 After your application is reviewed, you will also need to take the two state exams before being granted your license.

-If you have been practicing for at least five years and do not have a CPQ or a certificate from the National Register, you can still apply for a Kentucky license.
-For this, you will complete the Application for Licensure of a Psychologist Licensed in Another State and submit it with a $200 application fee.
+If you have been practicing for at least five years and do not have a CPQ or a certificate from the National Register or ABPP, you can still apply for a Kentucky license.
+To do this, you will complete the Application for Licensure of a Psychologist Licensed in Another State and submit it with a $200 application fee.
 The Board will review your education and experience and determine whether you are eligible for a psychology license in Kentucky.
 If they believe that you meet the necessary criteria for licensure, they will have you take the state exams before issuing your license.

 After five full-time years of supervised practice as a psychological associate, you can apply for licensure as a psychological practitioner.
 This license will allow you to complete some work independently without supervision.
 To convert your license from psychological associate to psychological practitioner, you will need to complete the Application for Licensure as a Psychological Practitioner and submit three letters of recommendation (one must be from your current supervisor) along with an application fee of $200.
 You will also need to earn a 500 or higher on the EPPP (if your previous score met this requirement, you do not have to retake the exam) and pass the state exams.

-According to data from the Bureau of Labor Statistics (BLS), the average annual salary for a psychologist in Kentucky, excluding teachers, is $75,810.1 Specifically, the average salary for clinical and counseling psychologists was $96,290, for school psychologists it was $67,930, for postsecondary psychology teachers in Kentucky earn an average of it is $73,070 per year, and for psychologists in the “all other” category it is $87,970.1
+According to data from the Bureau of Labor Statistics (BLS), as of May 2021, the average annual salary for a psychologist in Kentucky, excluding postsecondary psychology teachers, was $87,197.1 Specifically, the average salary for clinical and counseling psychologists was $96,290, for school psychologists it was $67,930, for postsecondary psychology teachers in Kentucky the average salary was $63,940 per year, and for psychologists in the “all other” category it was $97,370.1

-If you are planning to apply to psychologist jobs in Kentucky, know that the number of positions is expected to increase by an average of 8.45% between 2016 and 2026.2 The outlook is especially good for counseling, clinical, and school psychology positions and industrial-organizational psychology positions, which are expected to rise by 12.5%.2 Psychology jobs in the “all other” category are expected to increase by 4.4% during this time period and postsecondary psychology teacher positions are expected to increase by 7.1%.2
+If you are planning to apply to psychologist jobs in Kentucky, know that the number of positions is expected to increase by an average of 5.6% between 2020 and 2030.2 The outlook is especially good for counseling, clinical, and school psychology positions and industrial-organizational psychology positions, which are expected to rise by 8.4% and 8.3%, respectively.2 Psychology jobs in the “all other” category are expected to decrease by 1.6% during this time period and postsecondary psychology teacher positions are expected to increase by 7.1%.2